yanfeng17/xiaozhi-esphome/devices/Guition/README.md

 ---

 > **Note:**
-> Unlike other Guition devices, Taichi Pi does **not** include a built-in speaker.
+> Unlike the other devices, Taichi Pi does **not** include a built-in speaker.
 Audio output is available via the minijack port, perfect for connecting to larger, powered speakers or stereo systems.